‘Iconic’ Las Vegas Strip club, theater demolished

 Memories of an iconic entertainment venue are buried in rubble on the Strip.

 Longtime locals know this place.
 The venue was originally home to Utopia nightclub, undergoing several iterations, all themed for some form of live entertainment.
-During its final months as Mosaic, the venue hosted several smaller productions, including the “MJ The Evolution” Michael Jackson tribute, Elyzabeth Diaga’s “Queens of Rock” rock-cover show; the “Aussie Heat” male revue; “Kyle Martin’s Piano Man” ode to Billy Joel and Elton John; and the budding “Lady Luck,” a burlesque revue.
+During its final months as Mosaic, the venue hosted several smaller productions, including Michael Jackson tribute “MJ the Evolution,” Elyzabeth Diaga’s “Queens of Rock” rock cover show; the “Aussie Heat” male revue; “Kyle Martin’s Piano Man” ode to Billy Joel and Elton John; and the budding “Lady Luck,” a burlesque revue.

 There was a short-lived effort to bring “A Mob Story” to the venue, promoted on signage at the theater but never on sale.